MCDL will begin offering passport photos again on Monday, June 14 by appointment.

 - Do not sign this application before visiting the library or other agency.

-- Proof of U.S. citizenship which may be a previous U.S. passport, certified birth certificate, or Certificate of Citizenship or Naturalization.
+- Proof of U.S. citizenship which may be a previous U.S. passport, certified birth certificate, Certificate of Citizenship or Naturalization.
 No photocopies will be accepted.
 Documents will be returned with your issued passport.
 If you do not have a certified copy of your birth certificate, contact the agency which holds your birth record.
 Other records that may be submitted for consideration are baptismal certificates, early census records, family bible records, newspaper files regarding the birth, and affidavits from relatives or medical personnel who attended the birth.
 Full information on documents for proof of citizenship is posted on the Department of State passport page.

 - Current proof of identity which may be established with a previous U.S. passport or a current valid driver’s license, military I.D. card, or State I.D. card.
 Full information on proof of identity is posted on the Department of State passport page.